Building a Movie Recommendation System with Machine Learning

 What is a Recommendation System?

-Recommendation System is a filtration program whose prime goal is to predict a user’s “rating” or “preference” towards a domain-specific item or item.
+Recommendation System is a filtration program whose prime goal is to predict a user’s “rating” or “preference” toward a domain-specific item or item.
 In our case, this domain-specific item is a movie.
-Therefore the main focus of our recommendation system is to filter and predict only those movies which a user would prefer given some data about the user him or herself.
+Therefore, the main focus of our recommendation system is to filter and predict only those movies that a user would prefer, given some data about the user.

 Why Recommendation Systems?